ZumoCommunity/Identity-API/README.md

 NB2: We also included into repository the signing certificate with private key (file IdentityApi.pfx) and the password for this certificate (CERT_PWD envritonment variable in Identity.Host launch settings).
 Both these items should be removed from Git repository further by security reasons.

+## How to test samples
+So, we guess all steps listed in Prerequisites are performed and all projects in IdenityApi solution are build without errors.

+ 1. Start the projects in debug mode (F5).
+Two web-pages should be opened in your default browser: http://localhost:5000 - for host application and http://localhost:5002 - for web client

+ 2. On web client's page (localhost:5002) click on "User Profile" link in page's header.
+You will be redirected to login page on host's application.

+ 3. Use the following credentials to sign in:

+  * email: admin@zumo.org
+  * password: admin01

+ 4. After login you will be redirected back to "User Profile" page of client's application.
+ Check all claims associated with current user.
+You can also check the content of issued access token via [JWT.io](https://jwt.io) web-service.

+ ## Enjoy!